2.00 Euro per person

 1.00 Euro for children

 Birthplace of Thomas Müntzer

-The spectacular landscape of the Southern Harz region and medieval charm of the town of Stolberg and its half-timbered houses offer plenty of sightseeing options – Stolberg is a lovely destination for anyone who wants to immerse themselves in the history of Central Germany.
+The spectacular landscape of the Southern Harz region and medieval charm of the town of Stolberg with its half-timbered houses offer plenty of sightseeing options – Stolberg is a lovely destination for anyone who wants to immerse themselves in the history of Central Germany.
 Many prominent individuals who were born in Stolberg or visited, lived or worked here have left their mark on the history of Europe.
 Thomas Müntzer is one of them.

-What to see in Stolberg (Harz)
+Things to see in Stolberg (Harz)